Abhi95-jangir/abhishek-demo/README.md

 # abhishek-demo
-This is my first Git repository author-abhishek
+This is my first Git repository.
+Author-abhishek